 OA Program of Recovery

-OA is not just about weight loss, weight gain or maintenance, or obesity or diets.
+OA is not just about weight loss, weight gain, maintenance, obesity or diets.
 It addresses physical, emotional and spiritual well-being.
 It is not a religious organization and does not promote any particular diet.

 OA members differ in many ways, but we are united by our common disease and the solution we have found in the OA program.
 We practice unity with diversity, and we welcome everyone who wants to stop eating compulsively.
 Welcome to Overeaters Anonymous.
 Welcome home.

-- Now Online: Third-Quarter Issue of A Step Ahead
+- Now Online: Fourth-Quarter Issue of A Step Ahead